Solving Probabilistic Verification Problems of Neural Networks using Branch and Bound

-Because~\(\Xsat*[t]\) and~\(\Xviol*[t]\) are a union of disjoint hyperrectangles, exactly computing~\(\prob[\inp](\Xsat*[t])\) and~\(\prob[\inp](\Xviol*[t])\) is feasible for a large class of probability distributions, including discrete, uniform, and univariate continuous distributions, as well as Mixture Models and Bayesian Networks of such distributions, but not, for example, multivariate normal distributions.
-Practically, one must also accommodate floating point errors in these computations.
-While we do not address this in this paper, our approach can be extended to this end.
+Because~\(\Xsat*[t]\) and~\(\Xviol*[t]\) are a union of disjoint hyperrectangles, exactly computing~\(\prob[\inp](\Xsat*[t])\) and~\(\prob[\inp](\Xviol*[t])\) is feasible for a large class of probability distributions, including most univariate distributions, Mixture Models, and Bayesian Networks.
+The precise class of supported probability distributions is discussed in \cref{sec:algo-limitations}.
+While we do not account for floating point errors in this paper, our approach can readily be extended to this end.

-\ProbBounds{} now reports the refined bounds~\(\ell^{(t)} \leq p \leq u^{(t)}\) to \ToolName{}, which applies interval arithmetic to determine whether~\(\NN\) is feasible for the probabilistic verification problem.
-If this remains inconclusive, we proceed with splitting the selected branches.